corrode/corrode.github.io/content/blog/paradigms/index.md

 ### Recursively Filtering Directories For Files

-Let's go another step further.
+Let's go one more step further.

 So far, our solutions only work for a single directory.
-What if we wanted to recursively filter a directory and all its subdirectories for files?
+What if we wanted to *recursively* filter a directory and all its subdirectories for files?

 First, the imperative version: